kristiinara/GraphifySwift/README.md

     WHERE
     	method_ratio > delegationToAllMethodsRatioHalf
     return
-    	class.app_key as app_key,
+    	distinct(class.app_key) as app_key,
-    	class.name as class_name,
+    	count(class) as number_of_smells
-    	method_names,
-    	classes,
-    	numbers_of_instructions,
-    	method_ratio

 ##### Parameters
 Querying all classes where more than half of the methods are delegation methods.
 Delegation methods are methods that have at least one reference (uses/calles) to another class but have less than a small number of lines.

 ##### How are parameters determined
-Small number of lines should be determined statistically using the box-plot technique, currently set to 5.
+Small number of lines should be determined statistically using the box-plot technique, currently set to 3.
 Delegation to all methods ratio is set to 0.5.

 ##### Implementation details
 \-